-Best Educational Venues
+Best Educational Venues in the Lower Mainland

-The following are the best educational places and activities in Metro Vancouver.
+The following are some of the best educational places and activities in Metro Vancouver.
 That means they are fun and interesting to visit, but also offer an educational component, for children especially, but for adults too.

 - Atchelitz Pioneer Village – a museum and historic site with heritage buildings in Chilliwack.

 - Burnaby Village – an outdoor museum where you can learn about Vancouver’s history and life in the past.

 - Britannia Mine – a historic copper mine and museum.